Media studies

 Researchers may also develop and employ theories and methods from disciplines including cultural studies, rhetoric (including digital rhetoric), philosophy, literary theory, psychology, political science, political economy, economics, sociology, anthropology, social theory, art history and criticism, film theory, and information theory.

 Origin

-Former priest and American educator, John Culkin, was one of the earliest advocates for the implementation of media studies curriculum in schools.
-He believed students ought to be capable of scrutinizing mass media, and valued the application of modern communication techniques within the education system.
+Former priest and American educator John Culkin was one of the earliest advocates for the implementation of media studies curriculum in schools.
+He believed students should be capable of scrutinizing mass media, and valued the application of modern communication techniques within the education system.
 In 1975, Culkin introduced the first media studies M.A. program in the U.S, which has since graduated more than 2,000 students.

-Culkin was also responsible for bringing his colleague, and fellow media scholar, Marshall McLuhan to Fordham University, and subsequently founding the Center for Understanding Media, which became the New School program.
+Culkin was also responsible for bringing his colleague and fellow media scholar Marshall McLuhan to Fordham University, and subsequently founding the Center for Understanding Media, which became the New School program.
 Both educators are recognized as pioneers in the discipline, credited with paving the way for media studies curriculum within the education system.

+Global contributions and perspectives on media studies

+Canada

+In his book "Understanding Media, The Extensions of Man", media theorist Marshall McLuhan suggested that "the medium is the message", and that all human artefacts and technologies are media.
+His book introduced the usage of terms such as "media" into our language along with other precepts, among them "global village" and "Age of Information".
+A medium is anything that mediates our interaction with the world or other humans.
+Given this perspective, media study is not restricted to just media of communications but all forms of technology.
+Media and their users form an ecosystem, and the study of this ecosystem is known as media ecology.
+Media ecology also holds that our environment ultimately changes due to technology.
+Griffin, Ledbetter, and Sparks elaborate on this theory in their book, stating "...adding smartphones to a family doesn't create a 'family plus smartphones.'
+The technology changes the family into something different than what it was before."